microgoose/minecraft-map-renderer/minecountry-world-io/README.md

 - **CompressedRegion**: The main structure representing a compressed region of the world.
 - **chunks**: A list of chunks containing information about block types, heights, and other layers (water, vegetation).
 - **index**: A unique index for each chunk. (range 0 - 256)
-- **blockLayer**: An array containing block types for each position in the chunk.
+- **blockLayerFilter**: An array containing block types for each position in the chunk.
 - **blockHeights**: An array containing heights of blocks for each position in the chunk.
 - **waterLayer**: A bit map indicating whether there is water at corresponding positions.
 - **waterDepth**: An array containing water depths for each position.